 It matters little that scant details are provided.
 That’s what an army of government communications staff and departmental communications officers are for, right?

 And if minimising damage is the goal as outlined above, engaging with the widest range of influencers as possible using a wide range of communications channels is also the name of the game, right?
-Bravo Thailand’s MoFA!
+Bravo Thailand’s MFA!

 However, something was lost in translation when the prime minister addressed the nation with the achievements of his “government” in 11 areas in the six months since the hand-picked National Legislative Assembly (NLA) commenced work.

 Particularly absent was any English-language document saying: Here, foreign media, this is what we’ve done in the past six months (It hasn’t all been crackdowns on dissent, censorship, and increasing reduction in personal freedoms that you guys think).
-We’ve done this, this and this.
+We’ve done this, this, and this.
 For those attending the event real-time audio translation was provided though.

-No doubt though the army vehicles with external speakers that slowly crawled around some Bangkok and provincial locations broadcasting the “Chairman’s” appraisal were judged to be an outstanding success.
+No doubt the army vehicles with external speakers that slowly crawled around some Bangkok and provincial locations broadcasting the “Chairman’s” appraisal were judged to be an outstanding success.

 To address what it termed “negative press” and “poor coverage” of it’s polices – and after General Chan-o-cha said that he had almost punched a journalist who asked him what progress had been made since the Thai military had seized power – it was announced the government would publish its own newspaper listing its achievements.

-However, with a print run of 60,000 copies for a population of about 66 million, the pass-on readership rate will need to be awfully high if this is going to be any more effective than past efforts.
+However, with a print run of 60,000 copies for a population of about 66 million, the pass-on readership rate will need to be very high if this is going to be any more effective than past efforts.

-According to reports the prime minister believed that many people in the provinces, and even in Bangkok had not heard about the government’s achievements.
+According to reports the Prime Minister believed that many people in the provinces, and even in Bangkok, had not heard about the government’s achievements.

 A “brainstorming” session by Thailand government PR people concluded that the poor PR results were largely due to funds for advertising on billboards being slashed.